RenatoSGR/aksdeepdive/README.md

 ## 9. Deploy the AI service connected to azure openai with keyvault to store the secrets (Open AI api key) - using the Microsoft Entra Workload ID - workload identity method

+A Microsoft Entra Workload ID is an identity that an application running on a pod uses to authenticate itself against other Azure services, such as workloads in software.
+The Secret Store CSI Driver integrates with native Kubernetes capabilities to federate with external identity providers.

+In this security model, the AKS cluster acts as token issuer.
+Microsoft Entra ID then uses OIDC to discover public signing keys and verify the authenticity of the service account token before exchanging it for a Microsoft Entra token.
+For your workload to exchange a service account token projected to its volume for a Microsoft Entra token, you need the Azure Identity client library in the Azure SDK or the Microsoft Authentication Library (MSAL)

 Learn more about [workload identity](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-identity-access#access-with-a-microsoft-entra-workload-id)

 Learn more about [csi secret store integration with AKS](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-configuration-options#set-an-environment-variable-to-reference-kubernetes-secrets)